 How Granola captures transcription

-Granola passes audio directly from your meetings to our transcription provider for the purpose of transcription.
+Granola passes audio directly from your microphone and system audio to our transcription provider for the purpose of transcription.
 It does not record or save audio or video at any point during the call.

 When does transcription begin?